TheThingsArchive/ttn/cmd/docs/README.md

 **Options**

 ```
       --auth-token string          The JWT token to be used for the discovery server
       --config string              config file (default "$HOME/.ttn.yml")
       --description string         The description of this component
-      --discovery-server string   The address of the Discovery server (default "discover.thethingsnetwork.org:1900")
+      --discovery-address string   The address of the Discovery server (default "discover.thethingsnetwork.org:1900")
       --elasticsearch string       Location of Elasticsearch server for logging
       --health-port int            The port number where the health server should be started
       --id string                  The id of this component
       --key-dir string             The directory where public/private keys are stored (default "$HOME/.ttn")
       --log-file string            Location of the log file
       --no-cli-logs                Disable CLI logs
+      --public                     Announce this component as part of The Things Network (public community network)
       --tls                        Use TLS
 ```